bonitasoft/bonita-doc/md/define-who-can-do-what.md

 # Define who can do what

-So far when you execute the process you were using a single user (username: walter.bates, password: bpm) that can perform all the tasks.
+So far when you execute the process you were using a single user (username: _walter.bates_, password: _bpm_) that can perform all the user tasks.
 In a scenario closer to a real life use case, customers (who can submit claims), employees (who answer claims) and manager of the user who provide the answer (that need to deal with unsatisfied customers) are all different groups of users.

 First step in the configuration of who can do what is to create lanes with in our pool.
-A lane is used to group together task that should be done by a same set of users.
+A lane is used to group together user tasks that should be done by a same set of users.
 We already have one default lane for the employees, let's add one for the customer and one for the manager:
-- in the Studio, the palette on the left hand side of the diagram select the "lane" icon
+1. In the Studio, in the palette on the left hand side of the diagram select the **lane** icon
-- click inside the diagram to add the lane.
+1. Click inside the diagram to add the lane.
 Do this twice to have a total of three lane
-- select the employee lane and click on the down arrow icon to move it as the central lane
+1. Select the employee lane and click on the down arrow icon to move it as the central lane
-- select the Lane1, go to *General > Lane* and rename it "Customer lane"
+1. Select the _Lane1_, go to **General > Lane** tab and rename it _Customer lane_
-- select the Lane2, go to *General > Lane* and rename it "Manager lane"
+1. Select the _Lane2_, go to **General > Lane** and rename it _Manager lane_
-- select the start event "Submit claim" and move it (with a drag and drop) to the "Customer lane".
+1. Select the start event _Submit claim_ and move it (with a drag and drop) to the _Customer lane_.
 Do the same for the task "Read the answer and rate it"
 - select the "Deal with unsatisfied customer" task and move it to the "Manager lane".
 Do the same with the end event "End client unsatisfied"

 Now we need to define "actors", one for each lane and map them to the lane they belong to: